vrischmann/sketch/loop/server/local_ssh.md

 ## Implementation Components

-- **SSHTheater**: Manages certificate generation and SSH configuration on the host
+- **LocalSSHimmer**: Manages certificate generation and SSH configuration on the host
 - **Custom SSH Server**: Enforces certificate validation in the container
 - **SSH Client Configuration**: Automatically configured to use the right certificates